Headings

 Heading 2: Main Topics

 This is where your outline really starts.
 Use Heading 2 for the main sections of your content.
 You will find it in the Text Style dropdown in the Rich Content Editor.
-Only use it for actual section titles—not just to make text look bigger.
+Only use it for actual section titles.
+Do not use them just to make text look bigger.

 Heading 3: Subtopics